 The reality (sad or otherwise) is that while managers tend to be cooler and more approachable than agents, they’re still looking for something they can sell.
 And writing talent is all well and good, but the fact is, breaking a new writer takes a lot of work.
 Generally speaking, they would rather find a good writer with a marketable movie or TV premise than a brilliant writer with a tough sell.
 A manager once told me about a client of his who wrote a wonderful period drama that took him a year and a half of heavy lifting to finally get set up, for a very small payday.
 He couldn’t not sign this writer, because the script was so amazing.
 But if he had to do it all over again, he told me he would have passed, and he no longer wants to read “tough sells,” because he knows if he finds a great one he’ll be compelled to go to battle for it.
 He just wants mainstream, commercial ideas now.

-Here are a few tough sells in 2017:
+Here are a few tough sells: